parkedwards/go-trainer-api/README.md

 - added numerical `user_id` value to JSON file "database" (was ommited in original JSON)
 - switched to numerical UUID for `trainer_id` upon INSERT; recalculating the index incrementally based on the existing max seemed like an undesirably hacky way to handle this
+- lots of hand-waving on exception handling; normally, I'd handle many of the `_` errs explicitly
 - no tests :(

 ## Swagger